Immigration / Emigration Model

 int

-the number of births in that year, province, and projection scenario
+the number of births in that time interval, province, and projection scenario

 prop